segmentationf4u1t/api-entry/README.md

 - [ ] Add more advanced authentication features (login, logout, password reset)
 - [ ] Implement request validation using a crate like `validator`
 - [ ] Add API documentation using Swagger/OpenAPI

 ## License

-This project is for personal use, however, if you find it useful, please feel free to use it.

-## Todo

-- [ ] Add authentication middleware
-- [ ] Implement more CRUD operations
-- [ ] Add unit and integration tests
-- [ ] Set up CI/CD pipeline
-- [ ] Add database migrations
-- [ ] Implement caching mechanism

-## License